eriknomitch/ofe/README.md

 * `"files":` Either relative paths to files you want to open for editing or paths with globbing.
 * `"exclusions":` Exclude any files starting with the exclusion paths specified.
 * `"first_file":` Ensure that this file path is the first argument to your editor.
+* `"command":` Executes a shell command and adds all files from its output to the open list.

 **Example ofe.json:**